rocqetry/rocqet/casestudy/imp/README.md

 Families include:
 1. Imp with denotational semantics (this can also be an alternate base family)
-2. Imp with functions and function calls
+2. Local variables.
-3.
+3. Imp with functions and function calls